What is counselling?“

 Counselling and psychotherapy are umbrella terms that cover a range of talking therapies.
 They are delivered by trained practitioners who work with people over a short or long term to help them bring about effective change or enhance their well being.” – British Association for Counselling & Psychotherapy.

 My method of counselling is primarily “person-centred”.
 This approach, developed by psychologist Carl Rogers, focuses on the idea that every individual has the internal resources they need for growth.
 This approach is particularly helpful for those who wish to explore themselves and their feelings and who value personal responsibility, rather than those who would like extensive advice or wish to gain a diagnosis of what they are experiencing.
 I do not work from a script or have a set of questions to ask, you choose what you wish to talk about and I work with whatever you bring to the conversation and at your own pace.

 What types of counselling do you offer?

 My counselling can help you for many different reasons.
 I offer general counselling and also a number of specialist types of counselling.
-You can read about each type in more detail by clicking the links below.
+You can read about each type in more detail by accessing the counselling page.

 What do I do next?